PipeWire/pipewire/spa/plugins/bluez5/README-Telephony.md

 `boolean Multiparty [readonly]`

 Contains the indication if the call is part of a multiparty call or not.

+Notifications if a call becomes part or leaves a multiparty call are sent.

 `string State [readonly]`